© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lead mining remains at Ramshaw is a scheduled monument protected by Historic England under reference 1015862.
 View the official record →

-Lead mining remains at Ramshaw is an ancient monument situated in County Durham, comprising evidence of lead extraction activity in the region.
+Lead mining remains at Ramshaw is a scheduled monument located in Durham, England, comprising evidence of medieval and post-medieval lead extraction and processing.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015862.

 Lead mining remains at Ramshaw is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015862.